 Davis’s Firetower a tall, cool one

-COLORA, Md. — Roger Davis pointed to a collection of brewing tanks in the center of his still-new, one-room farm brewery in northwestern Cecil County late last month.
+COLORA, Md. — Roger Davis pointed to a collection of brewing tanks at the center of his still-new, one-room farm brewery in northwestern Cecil County late last month.

 The tanks brew beer, but they’re not brewing tanks, he said.
 At least, they didn’t begin that way.
 Polaroid created them for the film emulsion process in the 1980s, and Davis scooped them up in an Amish salvage yard in Reading, Pa., several years ago.